7 Things Science Says About Clitoral Orgasms

 3. Clitoral Orgasms Can Last Up To 30 Seconds

-According to research, clitoral orgasms can last from 10 to 30 seconds, which puts the average at 20 seconds.
-Although, let’s be honest, even 30 seconds isn’t long enough.
+While it's not very likely that many of us have timed how long our orgasms last because, well, our mind is elsewhere, according to research, clitoral orgasms can last from 10 to 30 seconds.
+Based on these figures the average orgasm is 20 seconds — not too shabby at all.
+Although, let’s be honest, even 30 seconds isn’t always long enough.
 Forever might be a good compromise.

 4. Clitoral Orgasms Vary In Their Number Of Contractions